HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Edit-SignedWDACConfig.md

 * **Optional** parameters indicate that they are not required and without using them the module will automatically run with the optimal settings.

-* Many cmdlets and parameters of the module support the PowerShell's built-in `-Debug` switch and when that switch is used, they display extra details and debugging messages on the console, showing you what's happening under the hood.

 <br>

 ### The logic behind `-SignToolPath <String>` optional parameter